 ਸਾੱਨੁ ਦੇਦੇ ਲੋਹੜੀ , ਤੇ ਤੇਰੀ ਜੀਵੇ ਜੋੜੀ

 Image: “Lohri” by Stuti, cc.

 This article was posted on Tuesday, January 12th, 2016 at 5:32 pm and is filed under Countries & Cultures, Holiday Songs, Holidays Around the World, India, Lohri (Winter Festival), Lohri Songs, Pakistan, Winter Solstice, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Punjabi Song for the Winter Festival Lohri”